 For education majors only (early childhood and secondary education).
 Students will enroll in the LVC faculty leader’s EDU 450 course, Teaching the Young Adolescent, Aged 10-15, at Edge Hill University in Ormskirk, England and earn 3 writing process course credits.
 Students will learn through in-class instruction, host school visits for teaching observations, and excursions to museums and popular tourist attractions.

 This four-week summer program is offered to students in any major who have completed at least two years of college-level German language.
 Students will complete four credits of an advanced German course taught by an LVC German language professor.

 This 3.5-week summer program offers students in any major the opportunity to complete six credits of coursework.
-Students choose one of two courses taught by LVC faculty leaders: Business in the European Union or Human Rights.
-Students also enroll in an Intercultural Communications course taught by a Dutch faculty member.
-Excursions to the European Union Parliament building, the Hague, and local businesses are included.
+The summer 2018 program will offer an LVC faculty-led course titled Business in the European Union and an Intercultural Communications course taught by a Dutch faculty member.
+Excursions to the European Union Parliament building, Rotterdam Port, and local businesses

-Dr. Michael, Pittari, Professor of Art and Art History, will serve as instructor of a course that will immerse students in the art and culture of Barcelona, Spain.
+Dr. Michael, Pittari, professor of art & art history, will serve as instructor of a course that will immerse students in the art and culture of Barcelona, Spain.
 Topics will include the architectural evolution of the city from its ancient origins to the present, the development of the Modern Art movement in the work of artists such as Picasso and Dali, and the aesthetic of Barcelona as a global center of cultural tourism.
 The course will be instructed in English.
 No prior knowledge of Spanish language or art history is required.